Rameshwar554/Student_Management/readme.txt

 8. We can SEARCH a particular student in our database as well.
 9. And In the main login page itself there is a small **CHATBOT**.
 Which is there for student help.

-10. Auth_token for mobilwe otp will get expired everytime when it is exposed on other site.
+10. Auth_token for mobile otp will get expired everytime when it is exposed on other site.
 Twilio keep it private.
-    When I push my code to git it get exposed and hence new Token generate on my account.
+    When I push my code to git it get exposed and hence new Token generate on my Twilio account.
 So previous will not work.(**IMP**)